telwoo/final-project/README.md

   - Analyzing the measurements and classifications of diamonds
   -  Provided insight on how diamond modifications affect pricing
   -  Intended audience:
-    - Jewelry appraisers (Informs consumers who want to make a purchase)
     - Raw Supplier (Mining Company)
+    - Jewelry Appraisers (prices the diamond)
-    - Distributors (Jewelers)
+    - Distributors (Jewelers who sell the diamond)
     - Consumer (YOU!)

 ### Reason why they selected their topic